A sparse optimization approach to infinite infimal convolution regularization: Illustrative applications and numerics

 We denote by $T^1$ the $1$-dimensional torus and consider $S = [0,1]$ and $X = L_\circ^2(T^1)$ endowed with the $L^2$-norm.
 Here, $L_\circ^2(T^1)$ denotes the space of $L^2$-functions on $T^1$ with zero mean, see \cref{sec:periodicl2}.
 Notice that $X$ is a Hilbert space, being a closed subset of $L^2(T^1)$, and therefore self-dual by the Riesz representation theorem.
 We define the functional $J : L^2_\circ(T^1) \times [0,1] \rightarrow [0,+\infty]$ as follows

 where $\eta > 0$ is a fixed parameter.
+Here and subsequently $\hat v(m)$ denotes the $m$-th Fourier coefficient of $v$.
 The infinite infimal convolution of the functionals $J(\cdot,s)$ has the desired effect of penalizing lower regularity.
 Indeed, due to the factor $1/ s^\eta$ in the definition of $J$, a higher smoothness in the observation receives a lower weight in the regularization.

 \begin{rem} We remark that if $s>0$ and $v \in H^{2s}(T^1)$, then $J(v,s) = \frac{1}{s^\eta} \frac{1}{\sqrt{2\pi}} \|(-\Delta^s) v\|_{L^2(T^1)}$ is the rescaled $L^2$-norm of the $s$-fractional Laplacian (see Remark \ref{rem:frac-Hs}). \end{rem} We consider the following regularizer given by an infinite infimal convolution of $J(\cdot,s)$